ubidots/ubidots-electricimp/README.md

 ### Ubidots.sendToDevice(*data[, callback]*)

-This method is used to send multiple variables to a device.
-The values are placed within a table which is passed into the method’s *data* parameter.
+This method is used to send multiple variables to Ubidots using the data source (device) label held by the Ubidots client object (as set using *setDeviceName()*).
+The variables and their values are placed within a table as key-value pairs, and this table is then passed into the method’s *data* parameter.
+Existing variables are updated by the call; new variables are created automatically.

-The method can take an optional callback which itself takes a single parameter into which the server's response is placed.
+The method can take an *optional* callback which itself takes a single parameter into which the server's full response is placed.
 The response is a table with the following keys:

 | Key | Type | Description |
 | --- | --- | --- |